-This species is well established in the Pacific Northwest region and is considered a potentially serious threat as a pest, it is an invasive species which can negatively impact agriculture.
+This species is well established in the Pacific Northwest region and is considered a potentially serious threat as a pest, it is an invasive species that can negatively impact agriculture.
 They are originally out of Europe but are now invasive in other countries, they are becoming a serious threat in Canada.

 Like all other species of the gastropod family, the black slug can fertilize itself if needed, although a mate is preferred.
 After mating, the slug lays eggs of about 5 mm in diameter.